 Definition of Family

 The dictionary defines family in several ways.
 One definition is "a fundamental social group in society typically consisting of one or two parents and their children."
-While this definition is a good starting point, there are several modern family structures that are excluded by this definition, such as childless couples or other variations on the family unit.
-Another definition is "Two or more people who share goals and values, have long-term commitments to one another and reside usually in the same dwelling."
-This definition encompasses the vast majority of modern family units; for the purposes of this article, the second definition will be used.
+While this definition is a good starting point, several modern family structures are excluded by this definition, such as childless couples, friends as family, or many other variations of the family unit.
+Another definition is "Two or more people who share goals and values, have long-term commitments to one another and commonly reside in the same dwelling."
+Today there are many definitions of the concept of family, and all are equally wonderful and celebrated.

 Who Makes a Family?

-The traditional family consists of a father, mother and children.
-This is the family shown on television as the standard family.
-However, the 21st century showcases a variety of family units, some very different from the standard of the 1950s.
-Today, children are also often raised in single parent homes, by grandparents or by homosexual parents.
-Some families opt to have no children, or cannot have children due to some medical or emotional barrier.
-The idea that parents and children make a family is a basic definition; however, in order to accurately acknowledge other family structures, a broader definition is necessary.
-In addition to a more universal family definition, there are also plenty of people who consider a group of friends to be family, and adults who consider pets -- from goldfish to horses -- as defining members of the family unit.
+The traditional family consists of a father, mother, and children.
+This is the nuclear family often shown on television as the familial standard.
+However, the 21st century showcases various family units, some very different from the standard unit of prior decades.
+Today, children are often raised in single-parent homes, by grandparents, or by LGBTQ+ parents.
+Some families opt to have no children or cannot have children due to medical or emotional barriers.
+The idea that parents and children make a family is a basic definition; however, to accurately acknowledge other family structures, a broader definition is necessary.
+In addition to a universal family definition, plenty of people consider a group of friends to be family, and many consider pets as defining members of the family unit.